 Pallyy comes with a free plan that includes up to 15 scheduled posts for one social set: In other words, you can link one account for each social media platform (Instagram, Facebook, Twitter, LinkedIn, Google Business, Pinterest, TikTok)

-You’ll have to upgrade to the premium plan for $13.50 per month (annual billing) to schedule more posts.
+You’ll have to upgrade to the premium plan for $18 per month to schedule more posts.
 This includes unlimited scheduled posts, bulk scheduling, and custom analytics reports.
-You can add additional social sets for an extra $15 per month and other users for $29 per month.
+You can add additional social sets for an extra $18 per month and other users for $29 per month.